nguyenhongson1902/solving-coloring-puzzle/README.md

 as described below:
 - Given a matrix of size m x n, where each cell will be a non-negative integer or zero (empty cell).
 Each cell is considered to be adjacent to itself and 8 surrounding cells.
-- Your puzzle needs to color all the cells of the matrix with either blue or red, so that the number inside each cell corresponds to the number of green squares adjacent to that cell (see Figure 1)
+- Your puzzle needs to color all the cells of the matrix with either green or red, so that the number inside each cell corresponds to the number of green squares adjacent to that cell (see Figure 1)
 ![alt text](figure1.JPG)